Wisconsin Mortgage Banker Bond: A Comprehensive Guide

 Surety companies will run a credit check on the owners of the mortgage company to determine eligibility and pricing for the Wisconsin Mortgage Banker Bond.
 Owner’s with excellent credit and work experience can expect to receive the best rates.
 Owners with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the owner’s credit.

 How Much Does the Wisconsin Mortgage Banker Bond Cost?

-The Wisconsin Mortgage Banker surety bond can cost anywhere between $2,250 to $15,000 per year.
+The Wisconsin Mortgage Banker surety bond can cost anywhere between $2,250 to $15,000 per year or $225 to $1,500 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $300,000 bond requirement.

 $300,000 Mortgage Banker Bond Cost